r-pufky/docs/networking/ubiquiti/example-vlan-network/unifi-controller-vlan.md

 > :warning:
 > L2 device discovery will help to adopt controllers which are not receiving
 > a [unifi controller DHCP option][pD].
 These settings are only for initial
-> setup with the laptop and may want to be changed or disabled after initial
+> setup with the laptop and may be changed or disabled after initial
-> configuration to rely on DHCP or force specification.
+> configuration to rely on DHCP or set inform.

 #### `Settings > Site`
 * Site Configuration